gnuthought/ansible-role-openshift-provision/README.md

 An Ansible role for provisioning resources within OpenShift clusters.

-This role can provides comprehensive OpenShift cluster resource provisioning using a single declarative variable structure as well as the `openshift_provision` Ansible module.
+This role provides comprehensive OpenShift cluster resource provisioning using a single declarative variable structure or using the `openshift_provision` Ansible module provided.

 Installation
 ------------